 Senior Programme Officer

-Under the overall supervision of the Regional Director, Asia and the direct supervision of the Program Manager, the Senior Programme Officer will be responsible for Programme development, Project/Programmes implementation for the India Country Office of IUCN.
-As a team member of Programme Unit, the incumbent will also be responsible to support the development and consolidation of IUCN India and the implementation of projects of the Country Office.
+Under the overall supervision of the Country Representative and the direct supervision of the Programme Coordinator, the Senior Programme Officer will be responsible for Programme development, Project/Programmes implementation for the Bangladesh Country Office of IUCN.
+As a team member of Programme Unit, the incumbent will also be responsible to support the development and consolidation of IUCN Bangladesh and implementation of projects of the Country Office.
 IUCN Bangladesh is implementing a project entitled ‘Humanitarian-conservation actions for biodiversity protection around Rohingya refugee camps of Cox’s Bazar district” with support from the UNHCR to implement human-elephant conflict mitigation activities in and around the forcibly displaced Myanmar citizen’s camp in Cox’s Bazar.
 The Senior Programme Officer will lead and manage for smooth implementation of this project in Cox’s Bazar, Bangladesh over the remaining project period in 2020.

 1. Manage and supervise all project activities as outlined in the agreement between donor and IUCN and subsequent revisions agreed upon by donor and IUCN;

 2. Manage the project budget by ensuring the application of all appropriate IUCN and donor policies, procedures, and guidelines;